 Wheelchair users may require assistance; no wheelchair-accessible tables available yet.

-A short drive north of Madison Junction, this picnic area has a wheelchair-accessible vault toilet and information about the volcanic cliff.
+A short drive north of Madison Junction, this picnic area has a wheelchair-accessible vault toilet.

 Fishing Ramp & Platform

 At the Mount Haynes Overlook, approximately 3.5 miles (5.6 km) west of Madison Junction.